 Parents: Great Dane x Border Collie mix

-The “Great Collie” sounds like famous or royal Collie dog.
-In actuality, they’re the cross between the Great Dane and the Border Collie.
-Still a great thing.
+The “Great Collie” sounds like celebrity or royal Collie dog.
+In actuality, they’re the cross between a Great Dane and the Border Collie.
+Probably just as good.
+This combination is rarely seen, but they’re a special treat when they appear.

-These hybrid Border Collies are large dogs.
-Depending on which side they take more from, they can almost be as big as the Great Dane.
+These Border Collie mixes are big dogs, as you can expect from having a parent crowned as the largest dog breed.
+In fact, depending on which side they take more from, they can almost be as big as the Great Dane.

 What’s great is that these hybrids are bursting with energy.
-It may not be the best thing if you have large dog jumping on you, so obedience training is key.
+It may not be the best thing if you have big dog jumping on you, so obedience training is key.

 24. English Borsetter Collie